ameba23/harddrive-party-legacy/README.md

-## metadb - peer-to-peer media index and file-sharing
+## harddrive-party - peer-to-peer media index and file-sharing

 ### Status: Pre-alpha - expect bugs and breaking changes

-metadb is a peer-to-peer file-sharing protocol and client with a distributed metadata index.
+harddrive-party is a peer-to-peer file-sharing application which uses a distributed media file metadata index, metadb.
 Peers create an index by extracting information about media files they want to share, and replicating this data with other peers, to create a searchable distributed database of all known files.

-Peers connect to each other by 'meeting' at a private or semi-private 'swarm topic' on a distributed hash table.
+Peers find each other by 'meeting' at a private or semi-private 'party' by using a common swarm name on a distributed hash table.
-There is no public, open network - in order to connect to another peer you must both be connected to a swarm with the same name.
+There is no public, open network - in order to connect to another peer, you either need to know their public key, or both be connected to a 'swarm' with the same name.
 This might be something obvious, like 'techno', or it could be a very difficult to guess random string.

 metadb aims to be transport agnostic - a simple encrypted file transfer system is used by default, but it is also possible to include links for other protocols in the index, for example Gnutella, IPFS, DAT, Bittorrent, or HTTP.